SugarmanZhu/Dev_Server/README.md

 Test Reaction Time page: https://ec2.zhuxiaotan.xyz/reaction_time/ (TypeScript, VueJS)

-I am trying to make the webpages mobile-friendly, but you would have a better experience viewing these web pages on a desktop device :)
+I aim to make the webpages mobile-friendly, but you would have a better experience viewing these web pages on a desktop device :)